DesDemonaOthelLo/DesDemonaOthelLo/README.md

 <h3 align="left">👩‍💻 About Me</h3>
 <p align="left">
 I’m a Year 3 undergraduate student at Universiti Teknologi Malaysia (UTM), pursuing a Bachelor’s degree in Computer Science with a focus on Software Engineering.
-My love for solving math problems and writing code is what led me to choose Computer Science as my major.
-I’m an introvert by nature and enjoy spending time quietly, whether that’s walking in nature, coding, or thinking through problems.
-I absolutely love nature, and one of my favourite things about UTM is its beautiful campus surrounded by hills, jungles, and lakes.
 </p>

 ---